-I don’t teach people to be shamans, that is impossible, I don’t sing shaman songs because there are none, we are speaking of the shaman, not the voice of information gatherers who hold a drum in their hand or the ceremonial person who gives their wisdom, or the sweat lodge person, we are speaking of one who masters silence and has lifelong sicknesses, soul sickness and the wrath of the souls shattered apart in the tradition, to reconfigure death and put the self back together.
+I don’t really teach people to be shamans, that is impossible, I don’t sing shaman songs because there are none, we are speaking of the shaman, not the voice of information who hold a drum in their hand or the ceremonial person who gives their personal wisdom, or the sweat lodge person…. we are speaking of one who masters silence and has lifelong sicknesses, soul sickness and the wrath of the souls shattered apart in the tradition, to reconfigure death and put the self back together.
 This is to overcome in order to leave their body naturally (without shamanic plant/drug) in order to reclaimed their own shattered life over lifetimes to return their medicines from the past.
-And to help others and their soul sicknesses that effect their mind or body.
+And to help others and their sicknesses that effects their mind, emotional body or physical body.
 Shamans, the ancient souls, were rare on the planet a million years ago and they are rare still rare today.

 Carpathian Shamanism, although given different names explained here, is a long ancestral lineage where Slovak, Poland and Ukraine meet.
 The root of the Whisperer as a shaman (not witch).
 Witch and Shaman really only have a few things in common but are very different, the first difference is paganism, the root of witches if a Dionysus cult foundation and that arrived late on the time-line (500 bce) compared to shamans in the non-pagan cultures such as shamans and dreamers.
 There maybe some similarities in objects or tools, but at the root its not the same.
 Witch was a derogatory term given to women, all women (shamans, witches, herbalists, midwives, seers, etc) by Christian religious men all over the world.